 The school is very proud to have played a part in the education of many important individuals who have gone on to have roles on a larger stage.
-These include Thomas Percy who was the brains behind the gunpowder plot (for which Guy Fawkes was the widely remembered stooge) through renowned scholars, clergy, film directors, military personnel and scientists, to esteemed sportsmen.
+These include Thomas Percy, the infamous gunpowder plotter, through renowned scholars, clergy, film directors, military personnel, industrialists and scientists, to esteemed sportsmen.

 John Alcock (1430-1500), Lord Chancellor of England